-A student may enter a major or minor in the School of Family and Consumer Sciences as a freshman, transfer student or as a change of major (internal transfer) at Eastern Illinois University.
+A student may enter the major as a freshman, transfer student or as a change of major (internal transfer) at Eastern Illinois University.
 The current general admission requirements for incoming freshman and external transfer students are available on the Admissions website: www.eiu.edu/admissions/.